waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Type Display Error:** In battle, my Golbat ECHO (Poison/Flying) was incorrectly displayed as a GHOST type.
 My Lapras NEPTUNE (Water/Ice) was also displayed as GHOST and NORMAL type.

 ## IV.
 Active Hypotheses
-1.  **Pokemon Mansion Hole Puzzle:** The switch at (3, 12) opened the gates, but the southern area remains inaccessible on this floor.
-The game guarantees reachability.
-Hypothesis: The 'hole' tiles on the west side of 2F are the intended path.
-Falling through one may lead to a different section of 1F, which then connects back up to the southern part of 2F.
-Test: Navigate to and fall through a hole tile, e.g., (0, 13).
+1.  **Pokemon Mansion 2F Super Nerd Puzzle:** The switch at (3, 12) did not open the southern gates.
+The clue mentioned plural 'switches'.
+Hypothesis: The Super Nerd at (4, 18) must be interacted with.
+He might be the second 'switch' or provide a clue to it.
+Test: Navigate to and interact with the Super Nerd.
 2.  **Super Nerd at (4, 18):** Assumed to be a non-essential NPC. **Test:** Talk to him after exploring.
 3.  **Hole Tiles:** Assumed to be one-way drops. **Test:** Fall through one and document start/end coordinates.
 (Low priority).